JadeSoanes/Climate_AI_Summer_School/README.md

 No tutorial for this session, instead two lectures covering the ethics and regulation on AI.
 Included an interesting deep dive on the EU's AI Act.

+* __Session 9: AI for Buildings & Cities__

+The lecture went through the role of data and AI for climate change mitigation and adaptation in cities.
+There were three accompanying tutorials; Building Load Forecasting with Machine Learning, using CityLearn and Building Control with RL using BOPTEST.

 ## Resources & References 👓

 * Information on the summer school [here](https://www.climatechange.ai/events/summer_school2024)